Teacher Li Is Not Your Teacher

-Teacher Li Is Not Your Teacher (李老师不是你老师 (Lǐ lǎoshī bùshì nǐ lǎoshī)), also known by his username @whyyoutouzhele, is a Twitter account operated by a Chinese artist based in Italy named Li Ying (李颖 (Lǐ Yǐng)).
+Teacher Li Is Not Your Teacher (李老师不是你老师 (Lǐ lǎoshī bùshì nǐ lǎoshī)), also known by his username @whyyoutouzhele, is a Twitter account operated by Li Ying (李颖 (Lǐ Yǐng)), a Chinese artist based in Italy.
 During the 2022 COVID-19 protests in China, the account was used to disseminate information regarding the protests, resulting in international attention due to the extensive censorship of the protests by Chinese authorities.
 The avatar of the account features a drawing of a tabby cat.

 Background

 The owner of the Twitter account, Li Ying, was born in 1992 in Anhui.

 Li's grandfather was a doctor and officer in the National Revolutionary Army who fought in the Burma campaign during World War II.
 As a result of ties to the Nationalist movement, Li's grandfather was criticized as a "counter-revolutionary element" during the rule of China under Mao Zedong and as a result, his family moved to southern China to escape persecution.
 During the late period of the Cultural Revolution, Li's father was a Worker-Peasant-Soldier student who had attended university to become an art teacher.
+Li's mother is also an art teacher.

 Li later recalled that his father's experience gave him a clear understanding of what it feels like to "stand on the wrong side of politics."
 During his early days, Li claimed that he was an ardent supporter of the Chinese Communist Party before his political views drastically changed after learning about experiences of human rights lawyers such as Pu Zhiqiang online.
 When he was 19 years old, he held his first exhibition called "Picasso at the Circus" in Jinan, Shandong, which according to him was "mocking an absurd society."
 He worked part-time as an art teacher and since 2015, he has been living and studying in Italy.

 According to MIT Technology Review, Li began paying attention to social issues in China in 2021 and used his account in Sina Weibo to post on-site information submissions from netizens.
 Due to extensive censorship efforts by Chinese authorities, 49 of his accounts in Weibo were banned.
 However, his supporters encouraged him and provided their phone numbers so that he could continue to register accounts.
 In April 2022, he transferred his main communication platform to Twitter.

 His handle is a reference to Chinese Foreign Ministry spokesperson Zhao Lijian's comments in 2021 that foreign reporters should touzhele (偷着乐 (偷著樂, tōuzhelè, have fun in secret)) or "chuckle to themselves," for being able to live safely in China during the COVID-19 pandemic.